5 ways to structure and organize your Confluence knowledge base

 Here’s a breakdown of how to build-out your navigation structure in Refined:

-• Drag and drop Confluence spaces into a Site Builder along with Refined pages, which act like landing pages for groups of Confluence spaces.
+• Drag and drop Confluence spaces in the site structure along with Refined Pages, which act like landing pages for groups of Confluence spaces.

-• Arrange accordingly: The hierarchy of content in the Site Builder maps to your site’s top navigation bar and corresponding drop-down menus.
+• Arrange accordingly: The hierarchy of content in the site structure maps to your site’s top navigation bar and corresponding drop-down menus.

-• The left-most justified layers in the Site Builder will appear in the top nav bar.
+• The left-most justified layers in the site structure will appear in the top navigation menuon the site.

-• The layer beneath that will appear in the dropdowns when you click on the corresponding link in the nav bar.
+• The layer beneath that will appear in the dropdowns when you click on the corresponding link in the nav menu.

 3. With added permissions for personalization and upkeep